jdlph/Path4GMNS/README.md

 ```

 ## Upcoming Features
-- [ ] read and output node and link geometries
+- [x] Read and output node and link geometries
+- [ ] Set up individual agents from aggregated OD demand only when it is needed
 - [ ] Load columns/paths from existing runs and continue path-base UE
 - [ ] Download the predefined GMNS test data sets to usrs' local machines to improve the use experience when needed
 - [ ] Offer functionality to let users modify the network topology in a simple way by adding/remove nodes and links
 - [ ] Enable manipulations on the overall travel demand and the demand between an OD pair
 - [ ] Support for multi-demand-period and multi-agent-type
 - [ ] Add allowed use in terms of agent type for links
+- [ ] Provide a setting file in yaml to let users control key parameters
 - [ ] Adopt parallel computing to further boost the performance

 ## Known Issues
 - [x] OSError: GLIBC_2.29 not found (required by DTALite.so) when importing Path4GMNS.
-You might encounter this issue if you are running Ubuntu 18.04LTS or lower without updating your OS (e.g., Google Colab) as DTALite.so shipped with v0.5.2 was built on Ubuntu 20.04LTS. [v0.5.2a1](https://pypi.org/project/path4gmns/0.5.2a1/) built on Ubuntu 18.04LTS with GLIBC_2.27 is published on PyPI and open for download as a remedy.
+You might encounter this issue if you are running Ubuntu 18.04LTS or lower (e.g., Google Colab) as DTALite.so shipped with v0.5.2 was built on Ubuntu 20.04LTS. [v0.5.2a1](https://pypi.org/project/path4gmns/0.5.2a1/) built on Ubuntu 18.04LTS with GLIBC_2.27 is published on PyPI and open for download as a remedy.

-      ```
       $ pip install path4gmns==0.5.2a1
-      ```

 - [x] Get same assignment results after changing values of VDF_alpha1 and VDF_beta1.
 The bug has been fixed in the source code, and will be embedded in the next release.